 This resource is intended to support CoRE members to achieve the CoRE vision of safety, equality and respect in the workplace.
-It also assists CoRE members that are defined entities under the Gender Equality Act to meet their obligations to conduct Gender Impact Assessments.

 Consider including this resource as a regular step in the development of organisational policies, programs and services.

 Use the tick box column to assess each area.
 For each area where a 'no' is ticked, consider using the actions suggested.